 Don't just memorize conditions—understand the clinical decision-making.
 The NPTE tests your ability to choose appropriate interventions, modify treatments, and recognize red flags.

-Cardiopulmonary content represents 35-50 questions.
+Cardiovascular & pulmonary content represents approximately 22-27 scored items (12-15%).
 This area often trips up students who focused heavily on orthopedics during clinical rotations.

 High-Yield Topics